How Much HP Does a Catback Exhaust Add

 How a Catback Exhaust Affects Engine Performance

-Typical HP Gains from Catback Exhaust
+Typical HP Gains from a Catback Exhaust

 A catback exhaust system can increase power by 5 to 15 horsepower

-Factors That Impact the Effectiveness of a Catback Exhaust
+Additional Benefits of a Catback Exhaust

 Additional Benefits of Installing a Catback Exhaust